amzstudio/nft-application/README.md

 - Configure your private network by adding `http://localhost:7545` on the URL and `1337` as a chain ID.
 - Import the first Ganache Account to Metamask by copying the Account Private Key from Ganache and pasting it on Metamask

+### 6. Opening the User Interface
-Finally you just need to run the following command in your terminal to open the User Interface:
+Finally, you just need to run the following command in your terminal to open the User Interface:

 ```
 $ npm start
 ```

-### 6. Deployment on Public Network
+### 7. Deployment on Public Network

 In order to deploy your smart contract, you must create your .env file and specify: